sharontakhar/fun-higher-order-workshop/README.md

 ## Tasks

 1. Write an _identity_ function that takes an argument and returns that same argument.

 2. Write a function `identityf` that takes an argument and returns a function that returns that argument.

 ```js
 const three = identityf(3);
 three(); // 3
 ```

-3. Write three binary functions, `add`, `sub` and `mul` that take two numbers and return their sum, difference and product respectively.
+3. Write three binary functions (_functions that take two arguments_), `add`, `sub` and `mul` that take two numbers and return their sum, difference and product respectively.

 ```js
 add(3, 4); // 7